HannesDiemerling/IV-Implementation/iv_in_python.md

 A preliminary version of this method was implemented in R [@braun_independent_2023; @r_development_core_team._r_2010].
 R is a useful tool for statistical computing, with a wide range of statistical libraries and packages.
 However, R is not explicitly build for machine learning applications, and consequently R isn't widely used in this community.
 Instead, Mooney [-@kaggle-survey-2022] reports that the by far most common language for machine learning applications is Python [@van_rossum_python_1995].
 To make IV commonly available for machine learning community, an implementation in Python is required.
 In addition, the R implementation of IV does not estimate the asymptotical accuracy in a Bayesian way, which is one of the most important advantages of IV.

 In this article, an implementation of IV in Phython is introduced\footnote{The package can be downloaded at [https://github.com/jonasthedevonoertzen/IV](https://github.com/jonasthedevonoertzen/IV)}.
-It applies a Bayesian algorithm that can compute the accuracy of the classifier within each class (e.g., the specificity and sensitivity for detecting a depression), on the whole data set, and the Balanced Accuracy (BAC) for a weighted comparison of the class.
+It applies a Bayesian algorithm that can compute the accuracy of the classifier within each class (e.g., the specificity and sensitivity for detecting a depression), on the whole dataset, and the Balanced Accuracy (BAC) for a weighted comparison of the class.
 For each of these accuracies, the posterior distribution can be obtained for the asymptotic accuracy or for every training set size.
 A small simulation is provided to explain the usage of the package and to demonstrate the results.
 The article closes by a discussion of the package for the research field.

 # Background and Implementation